bobbycomet/GriffinUpdater/README.md

 ## Known limitations

 AppImages have no OS-level source of truth for their installed version, unlike `dpkg`, so that state is tracked in `~/.local/share/griffin-updater/state.json`.
+Archive-based apps are tracked the same way, since they have no package-manager record either.
 If that file is deleted, the next check will treat the app as a fresh install.

 `pkexec` shows a graphical auth prompt for `.deb` installs, including during scheduled, non-interactive runs.
 If no one is logged into the graphical session when the timer fires, that install will simply fail and get logged and retried at the next scheduled check.